Small-town swot: Social response

 The first article on Chinese media about small-town swots, "Small-town swot: the trap of destiny of a Project 211 student（小镇做题家：一个211高校学生的命运陷阱）", attracted more than 100,000 hits when it was first released and triggered wide conversations about the phenomenon of "small-town swot".

 The Economist is the only western media that responded to the debate on small-town swots.
 In the article, "Education in China is becoming increasingly unfair to the poor", the author mainly attributes the small-town swot phenomenon to China's education inequality.
 It quoted a student who earned the best score in the Chinese college entrance exam and who is also the son of diplomats, "all the top scorers now come from wealthy families...it is becoming very difficult for students from rural areas to get into good universities".

 Many national media of China expressed affirmative attitudes towards "small-town swots".
 In 2022, China Daily, a newspaper owned by the Publicity Department of the Chinese Communist Party, published an article titled "'Small-town swot' is no mocking matter".
 The article states, "many small-town swots have participated and contributed to China's development over the past four decades" and "such vitality in social mobility should be encouraged rather than mocked."
 The Guangming Daily, a national Chinese daily newspaper published an article titled "Hold confidence in your hands, small-town swots!"
 The article stated, "the stage of graduation and entering the workplace is one of the most intense stages when young people's ideals and reality collide".
 It encourages small-town swots to repack their bags, keeps their feet on the ground, and set off again.

-By contrast, the posts on " Project 985 Waste Introduction Plan (985废物引进计划)" show more critical attitudes towards the small-town swot phenomenon based on their own experience of being misfits and having poor job prospects.

 Controversy

-A post on "Project 985 Waste Introduction Plan (985废物引进计划)" criticized Tenzing Tsondu (丁真), a social media influencer who accepted a job offer from the local government that he has no outstanding personal quality and ability compares to his classmates.
 China Youth Daily commented that the small-town swots may feel jealous and angry to see they are not as successful as a good-looking influencer with a low degree of education, which is not a practical attitude.